Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: Introduction

-The shortcoming thus far of the dipole models is that they are valid in the low momentum transfer region, where $|t|<2.5~$GeV$^2$.
-For the saturated dipole model they also fail to reproduce the coherent cross section, as well as the very small $|t|$ region of the incoherent spectrum (M\"antysaari and Schenke describe the small $|t|$ region by combining the dipole model with a glasma model \cite{Mantysaari:2016ykx,Mantysaari:2016jaz}).
+The shortcoming thus far of the hotspot model is that it is a non-perturbative model and thus is valid in the low momentum transfer region, where $|t|\lesssim 1~$GeV$^2$.
+This is a problem for several reasons, e.g. when calculating rapidity- or invariant mass spectra, $t$ is integrated over, and thus the total and incoherent cross-sections are significantly under-estimated for these observables.
+Also, for the saturated dipole model, the hotspot model fails to reproduce the coherent cross section, as well as the very small $|t|$ region of the incoherent spectrum (M\"antysaari and Schenke describe the small $|t|$ region by combining the dipole model with a glasma model \cite{Mantysaari:2016ykx,Mantysaari:2016jaz}).
+Furthermore, since HERA experiments have measured the $ep$ $t$-spectrum up to $|t|=30$~GeV$^2$, a description of this physics is desirable.
 In this paper, a refined hotspot model is proposed which explains the HERA incoherent data in both low and high $|t|$ regions and investigate the fluctuations in both the saturated and non-saturated models.
+In lieu of a perturbative description of the spatial gluon structure of the proton, we investigate what such a theoretical model should look like, as we expect that the hotspot themselves will exhibit substructure which can be probed at larger $|t|$.
 We show that the large $|t|$ data can be well described in a model with hotspots within hotspots, where the three hotspots each have a substructure of even smaller spatial regions of gluon density fluctuations.
-If we further add more substructure within the smaller hotspots we find a good description of all available HERA incoherent data, $|t|<30~$GeV$^2$.
-We find that the resulting structure of these quantum fluctuations exhibit self-similarities which can be used to constrain the parameters of the model and to make prediction for future measurements at the EIC or a future LHeC experiment \cite{Agostini:2020fmq}.
+If we further add more substructure within the smaller hotspots we find a good description of all available HERA incoherent data with $|t|<30~$GeV$^2$.
+We find that the resulting structure of these quantum fluctuations exhibit self-similarities.
+This can be used to constrain the behaviour of a future perturbative model of gluon substructure and to make prediction for future measurements at the EIC or a future LHeC experiment \cite{Agostini:2020fmq}.
 We also suggest a new proton thickness profile which retains the coherent cross section in the saturated dipole model described below, and which improve the small-$|t|$ description of the incoherent data by introducing one extra parameter related to the level of gluon-gluon correlations in the proton.
 We primarily do this with two versions of the impact-parameter dependent dipole model, which we supplement as the study progresses: the saturated bSat model, and its linear version, the bNonSat model.
 Both models have been shown to describe existing $ep$ measurements well, while recent UPC measurements at the LHC clearly prefer the bSat model \cite{Sambasivam:2019gdd}.